Slavery in antiquity: Rome

 Rome differed from Greek city-states in allowing freed slaves to become citizens.
 After manumission, a male slave who had belonged to a citizen enjoyed not only passive freedom from ownership, but also active political freedom, including the right to vote, though he could not run for public office.
 During the period of the Roman Republic (c.
 509 to 27 BCE), Roman military expansion produced a large number of captive slaves.

 Besides manual labor, Roman slaves performed many domestic services, and might be assigned to highly skilled jobs and professions.
 Teachers, accountants, and physicians were often slaves.
 Slaves from the Greek world in particular might be highly educated.
 Unskilled slaves, or those condemned to slavery as punishment, worked on farms, in mines, and at mills.

 In late antiquity, slaves in the Roman world are known to have sometimes worn metal slave collars: about forty-five examples are known, mostly from Italy with a few from Roman Africa, typically consisting of an iron or lead neck ring riveted shut and fitted with a Latin-inscribed tag.
 The texts often instruct passersby to detain the wearer and return them to a named owner; in the case of the Zoninus collar, the inscription even promises a gold coin as a reward for doing so.
 Literary references to short phrases tattooed or branded on the foreheads of runaway slaves (for example, "I have escaped; catch me") have led scholars to view these collars as punitive restraints imposed after an escape attempt and as a later alternative to such facial marks, allowing longer and more detailed messages.
 Some collars carry Christian symbols (such as a palm branch or Chi-Rho), and one example from Bulla Regia explicitly identifies a female slave with the words Adultera meretrix, possibly marking her as a prostitute; her remains were found still wearing the collar.

 The "barbarian" world

 Herodotus (5th century BCE) recounts a lurid tale featuring slaves held by the Scythians.

 Roman sources records various tribes of Europe as owning slaves.

 Strabo (c.
 64 BCE to 24 CE) notes slaves as an export commodity from Britannia, At Llyn Cerrig Bach in Anglesey, an iron gang-chain dated to 100 BCE-50 CE has been found, over 3 metres long with neck-rings for five captives.
+In his 6th century Institutes, the emperor Justinian classified slavery under International Law (Ius Gentium), because, he said, "every nation practices it."
+It was therein listed as an alternative to killing war-captives.

 In late antiquity, the Huns could enslave captives, hold them for ransom, enlist them in Hun armies, or sell them on the market; but being themselves a nomadic people, Huns kept few domestic slaves.